How we came to be

 In the 1990s Diana was charged with managing one of the first European Marine Sites in the UK – a 25 mile stretch of the Kentish coastline.
 At this time, authorities were challenging the site’s management and threatening legal action.
 Diana responded to this tension and conflict by commissioning a consensus building process.
 The process allowed for honest discussion and succeeded in a progressive outcome, without the need for any expensive legal battles.

 Following this success, Diana did some further training, specifically in enabling environmental stakeholder dialogue, before setting up Dialogue Matters in 2000.

 By 2003, the contracts were becoming too large to just work on part time, so Diana dove in, formalised the company, and made it what it is today.

 What we are today

 Dialogue Matters have designed and facilitated over 100 Stakeholder Dialogue processes in environmental management cases, and trained over 2100 people in how to run their own effective participation processes.
 Our work is diverse, and has included guiding communities through local development challenges, helping stakeholders find agreement in integrated natural resource management, encouraging researchers to share and co-produce knowledge, and aiding international organisations in policy development.

 To date we have worked in 28 countries and won two CIEEM Best Practice Awards for the outstanding quality of our work, the last one in 2018, which also saw us win the Tony Bradshaw Best Practice Award.
 Both prizes were awarded for our work on the Hatfield Forest project.

-- We don’t come into projects as top-down experts.
+- Encouraging: We don’t come into projects as top-down experts.
 Instead we enable people to share knowledge and ideas.